pyodide/pyodide/docs/project/governance.md

 Decisions (in addition to adding core developers as above) are made according to the following rules:

 * **Maintenance changes**, include for instance improving the wording in the documentation, updating CI or dependencies.
-Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
-If no review is received within this time, the Pull Request can be merged.
+Core developers are expected to give “reasonable time” to others to give their opinion on the Pull Request in case they’re not confident that others would agree.
+If no further review on the Pull Request is received within this time, it can be merged.
+If a review is received, then the consensus rules from the following section apply.

 * **Code changes in general, and especially those impacting user facing APIs**, as well as more significant documentation changes, require review and